 - What states or cities have they considered living in and why?
 What entices them about that area?

 Start having these conversations during your student’s freshman year of high school.
 It allows you and your teen time to research and process the best path.
-Plus, you can potentially utilize programs like dual enrollment or internships to help offset the costs of college.
+Plus, you can potentially utilize programs like dual enrollment or internships to help offset college costs.

-The college application process can be tough.
-Take a look at my other blog posts where I have tips on applications, college prep, career planning, and other topics to help you figure things out.
+The college application process can be challenging.
+Take a look at my other blog posts with tips on applications, college prep, career planning, and other topics to help you figure things out.
 And check out the My Ideal College Countdown Organizer.
 It will save you and your teen countless hours and angst by helping you keep track of everything from 9th – 12th grade.